-In this post we will discuss what is Microsoft Compatibility Telemetry (CompatTelRunner.exe) and show you how to disable it if it shows High Disk & CPU Usage in Windows 11/10.
+In this post, we will discuss what is Microsoft Compatibility Telemetry (CompatTelRunner.exe) and show you how to disable it if it shows High Disk & CPU Usage in Windows 11/10.

 What is CompatTelRunner process?

 CompatTelRunner.exe is the Microsoft Compatibility Telemetry process.
-It periodically sends usage and performance data to Microsoft IP addresses so that improvements can be made on user experience & usage, and fix potential issues.
+It periodically sends usage and performance data to Microsoft IP addresses so that improvements can be made to user experience & usage and fix potential issues.
 It is enabled by default, and the data points are useful for Microsoft to improve Windows 10.
 Some users, however, have reported that it displays high Disk or CPU usage and thus slows their computer.

 Microsoft Compatibility Telemetry (CompatTelRunner.exe)